 Air freshener Recently I’ve started putting an air freshener in my luggage and it’s changed my life.
 I quite often find my luggage starts to smell a bit musty once I start mixing dirty laundry and worn shoes in with my clean stuff, then sealing up my suitcase for a flight.
 Popping an air freshener in with your luggage makes a world of difference.

 Local currency Just make sure you have a little bit of local currency on you, to get you through the first few days after you arrive, on the off-chance you have trouble taking money out or lose a card.
-It’s also important to let your back know where you’re going, so they don’t freeze your account when you take money out overseas for the first time.
+It’s also important to let your bank know where you’re going, so they don’t freeze your account when you take money out overseas for the first time.